EdApp by SafetyCulture

 Your lighting choice contributes to your store’s ambiance and defines the emotion your store stimulates.
 Not only that, smart lighting design can call attention to the goods you want your buyers to notice and can also make a statement that separates you from your competitors.

-Visual Merchandising Requirements - Lighting
+Visual Merchandising Requirements - Explore ways to improve lighting

 One way you can improve your lighting is to replace old bulbs with new ones.
 Older bulbs lose their crisp-white yellow light over time and have lesser power.
 They make your products look darker, and it fails to call your customer’s attention.
-With newer bulbs, not only will they make your product look brighter, but also make them look better.
+With newer bulbs, not only will they make your product look brighter, but also make it look better.

 Another way you can explore lighting design is by incorporating accent lighting.
 Accent lighting draws attention to particular products or key areas by emphasizing their presence.
 This type of lighting directs shoppers to important items or places by improving their visibility or emphasizing them.
 On top of that, it doesn’t cost you much to add accent lighting to your store.